softvis-research/Getaviz/README.md

 * David Baum

 Have a look at our [website](https://home.uni-leipzig.de/svis/) for more information about our research group, visualization examples, and our publications.
 We are looking for collaborations with researchers and developers/companies.
 If you are interested, please contact us via email.

+### Further Contributors

+Many thanks to all the contributors who have improved Getaviz by implementing new featurer or fixing bugs, especially:

+* Denise Zilch
+* André Naumann

 ## How do I get set up? ###